 The overall cost of living in Lexington is lower than the national average, but higher than the rest of the state.

 In Lexington, the cost of healthcare is lower compared to other parts of the state, but slightly higher than the US average.
-The cost of groceries, housing + transportation in the city also have higher average costs than other cities in Kentucky.
+However, the cost of groceries, housing + transportation in the city have higher average costs than other cities in Kentucky.

 Breaking down the numbers